nickve28/ComfyUI-Nich-Utils/README.md

 ## Image from Dir Selector

+### Breaking change
+- This node no longer contains the 'selected image' text box.
+This one was very unstable when loading / running multiple workflows.
+Please connect a text output to the filename output(s) if you want to retain what image was used in your workflow.
+This change should make it more idiomatic and reliable to use.

 This node will select a random image from the provided  folder.
 It allows for
 - Pinning a single image (if you want to keep using the selected image).
 - Allows searching within subdirectories of the given directory path (optional).